bkuri/vfab/docs/user-guide.md

-# ploTTY User Guide
+# vfab User Guide

-**Purpose:** Master pen plotting productivity with ploTTY - from your first plot to professional studio management.
+**Purpose:** Master pen plotting productivity with vfab - from your first plot to professional studio management.

 ---